tier6tank/doubles/dupfinder/readme.txt

 - linux makefile mkdir if
 - removing the current logging construct (removing wxUSE_STD_IOSTREAM, because it needs a recompile of wxWidgets), perhaps using wxLogNull and my own error reporting routines?
+- suppress logging completely
+- delete unneccessary unix includes
+- perhaps setting error flag if any error on that file is encountered
+- add progress display for sorting files by size

 THE FAR, FAR, FUTURE:
 -----------